AlexGTalks/trivia_api_project/backend/README.md

     ?search_term=<str:search_term>
     ```

-- Returns: An list of questions together with the same object returned by `get /categories`
+- Returns a list of questions together with the same object returned by `get /categories`

 - Request: